utiasASRL/vtr3/README.md

 - Note:
   - At time of writing, the newest CUDA version is 10.2.
-  - **Ubuntu 20.04**: CUDA 10.2 does not officially support this version of Ubuntu, but you can just follow the installation guide for ubuntu 18.40. **TODO**: this will change when newer version of CUDA comes out.
+  - **Ubuntu 20.04**: CUDA 10.2 does not officially support this version of Ubuntu, but you can just follow the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for ubuntu 18.04.
+Be sure to perform the necessary [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions). **TODO**: this will change when newer version of CUDA comes out.
 Update this accordingly.
   - you can check the CUDA driver version using `nvidia-smi` and CUDA toolkit version using `nvcc --version`.
 It is possible that these two commands report different CUDA version, which means that your CUDA driver and toolkit version do not match.
 This is OK as long as the driver and toolkit are compatible, which you can verify in their documentation.

 Optional: Install CuDNN 7.6.5 through Debian package manager from its [official website](https://developer.nvidia.com/cudnn)